| | | | | | | | | |

 What are Buckeye Balls?

-The most characteristic part of the appearance of buckeye balls is a small round circle at the top that is often left uncoated, making it resemble the nuts from the Ohio buckeye tree (hence the name).
+The most characteristic part of the appearance of buckeye balls is a small round circle at the top that is often left uncoated, making it resemble the buckeye nuts from the state tree of Ohio – the buckeye tree (hence the name).

-Essentially, these are gluten-free peanut butter balls with a slight coating of chocolate for the perfect sweet treat!
+Essentially, these are sweet peanut butter balls with a slight coating of chocolate for the perfect sweet treat!

 Peanut Butter + Chocolate = The Perfect Combination